thedunston/troublevent/README.md

 # troublevent

-Troublevent is a program to create scenarios to help learn troubleshooting and interpreting system admin tasks.
+Troublevent is a Troublemaker and Event creator (troublevent) to run scenarios to help learn troubleshooting, security investigations, and interpreting system admin tasks.
 It is designed for schools, training providers, etc.

 ## When to use troublevent?